Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 A plugin that implements these functions can now be compiled and copied into the plugin folder.
 Additionally, in order to run the plugin, the configuration of ReSet would need to be updated to include the name of the plugin binary.
-This is to ensure that only user defined plugins are loaded.
-Note that this does not offer proper security, it only offers protection against unintentional loading by the user themselves.
+This is to ensure that only user-defined plugins are loaded.
+Note that this does not offer proper security, it only offers protection against unintentional loading by the user.

 In @plugin_loading_config, the toml configuration in order to load the plugin is visualized.